hplgit/virtual-classroom/src/message_collaboration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You are receiving this e-mail because you are taking the course
-%(course)s and have submitted the fifth mandatory assignement.
+%(course)s and have submitted the fourth mandatory assignement.
 You are now asked to join a collaboration with three of your fellow
 students.
 Together you are asked to performed peer-review on
 eachother.